LeilaSmh/NuggyShop-API/README.md

 ## How To Use
-On the index page you need to provide a URL to a Web App using Woocommerce API and the Consumer Keys for more information check the Woocommerce API official documentation : https://docs.woocommerce.com/document/woocommerce-rest-api/
+On the index page you need to provide a URL to a Web App using Woocommerce API and the Consumer Keys

+For more information check the Woocommerce API official documentation : https://docs.woocommerce.com/document/woocommerce-rest-api/